airmeter-io/website/features-remotemonitoring.markdown

 ---
 AirMeter.io device can be used as part of a cloud using the MQTT publishing feature.
 The frequency and target MQTT server are configurable through the Web UI and directly using the REST APIs.

+### MQTT
-Readings can be published using MQTT to either third-party cloud services or to a server setup to be a dedicated "private/local cloud".
+Readings can be published to either cloud services or to any MQTT server.
+For relative small setups a Raspberry PI4 with an SD card is more than sufficient.
  MQTT is supported due to its prevalence.

-Other protocols for publishing readings may be added in future if they would serve a user base.
+Other messaging/publishing protocols may be added in future.

+### Configuration and time sync
-The frequency of publishing to the MQTT server can be altered and may be different from the frequency of reading sensor values & writing to the on-device data log.
+The frequency of publishing to the MQTT server is configurable and may differ from the sensor reading frequency.

-This feature relies on NTP time synchronisation to ensure the datapoints are correctly timestamped.
+This feature relies on NTP time synchronisation to ensure the data points are timestamped correctly.